 To apply for a Premises Licence you will need to:

-3. Give a full copy of the application and plan to all responsible authorities.
+- Give a full copy of your application form and plan to all

 - It must be displayed in a conspicuous place on the premises for at least 28 consecutive days starting the day after the application was submitted.

-- It must be displayed where it can be conveniently read by members of the public from the exterior of the premises.
+- It must be displayed where it can be conveniently read and easily seen by members of the public from the exterior of the premises.

 - It must be at least A4 size.